shaik1002/biggitlabbomb/doc/administration/settings/visibility_and_access_controls.md

 1. Select **Save changes**.

 NOTE:
-You cannot restrict a visibility level that is set as the default for new projects or groups.
-Conversely, you cannot set a restricted visibility level as the default for new projects or groups.
+You cannot select the restricted default visibility level for new projects and groups.

 ## Configure enabled Git access protocols